‘Life jacket lottery’: 3 have drowned while paddleboarding this year in Washington

 “Injured in a car accident that restricted him from swimming or kneeling, Bobby would stand up, cigarettes lashed to his arm, camera about his neck, and paddle into the surf zone shouting hints to others.
 His brother Leroy and father John would also stand up from time to time.
 And so Beach Boy Surfing was born.”

-By 2015, just under 3 million people had tried paddleboarding “into literally all of our nation’s waterways,” according to Small Craft Advisory, a website for boating law administrators.
+By 2015, just under 3 million people had tried paddleboarding “into literally all of our nation’s waterways,” according to Small Craft Advisory, a website for boating-law administrators.

 It said that from then on, paddleboards would be considered “vessels.”